海角破解版

 Overview

 This straightforward, optimized EasySep? procedure involves labeling unwanted cells with biotinylated antibodies and streptavidin-coated magnetic particles called Streptavidin RapidSpheres?.
-Labeled cells are separated from untouched cells using an EasySep? magnet and by simply pouring off the unlabeled cells.
-The desired cells remain in the tube.
+The magnetically labeled cells are then separated from the untouched desired cells using an EasySep? magnet and by simply pouring off the desired cells into a new tube.
 Following magnetic cell isolation, desired cells are ready for downstream applications, such as flow cytometry, culture, or DNA/RNA extraction.

 This kit is not recommended for positive selection of mouse cells of interest.
 For positive selection, use EasySep?
 Mouse Biotin Positive Selection Kit II (Catalog #17665).